-'A bespoke island that is small but mighty will allow you to maximise space in the smallest of rooms,' says Al Bruce, founder of kitchen company, Olive & Barr (opens in new tab).
+'A bespoke island that is small but mighty will allow you to maximise space in the smallest of rooms,' says Al Bruce, Founder, Olive & Barr.
 'Alternatively, harvest tables or bakers tables are great options for those who are tight on space as they can easily be positioned around the kitchen to suit the task in hand.'

-Locating the sink in your island can be a worthwhile option, if you're short on worktop space.
+Locating the sink on your island can be a worthwhile option if you're short on worktop space.
 Or if the small kitchen layout suits a long run of cabinets with most of the appliances on one side of your kitchen.

-'For a smaller kitchen a simple prep island can be sufficient,' says Graeme Smith, Head of Commercial Design at Life Kitchens (opens in new tab).
+'For a smaller kitchen a simple prep island can be sufficient,' says Graeme from Life Kitchens.
 'This will give the illusion of a larger room, whilst offering increased preparation space, storage and functionality without needing as much space to walk around.'

 Slimline islands can be beneficial when it comes to how to make a small kitchen look bigger.
-'Narrow, yet long, these islands are purely for cooking, storage or food preparation rather than an area for seating,' says Darren Watts, Wren Kitchens Design Director.
+'Narrow, yet long, these islands are purely for cooking, storage or food preparation rather than an area for seating,' says Darren Watts, Design Director, Wren Kitchens.

 'If you’re thinking this might sound like a good option for your kitchen, then just ensure you still have enough room to move around and open any drawers or cupboards.'

-'Another simple trick is to choose a kitchen design with smooth lines and a glossy finish,' says Brian McCoy, Head of Kitchens & Appliances at B&Q. 'Reflective surfaces amplify the room around you, creating the impression of more space.'
+'Another simple trick is to choose a kitchen design with smooth lines and a glossy finish,' says Brian McCoy, Head of Kitchens & Appliances, B&Q. 'Reflective surfaces amplify the room around you, creating the impression of more space.'

-Another way to define a small kitchen island subtly, is by cladding it with timber panelling.
-Painted in the same colour as your cabinetry it will blend easily with the rest of the kitchen, whilst maintaining its own distinct character.
+Define a small kitchen island subtly by cladding it with timber panelling.
+Match with your painted kitchen cabinet ideas so it will blend easily with the rest of the kitchen while maintaining its own distinct character.

 'The ideal clearance space between the island and the opposing kitchen counter is around 1m.
-This still allows it to look like it is part of the actual kitchen as well as giving you ample space to move around,' says Darren Watts, Wren Kitchens Design Director.
+This still allows it to look like it is part of the actual kitchen as well as giving you ample space to move around,' says Darren from Wren.

-If you're concerned that a built-in island could take up too much floor space in your kitchen, opt for a modular piece that can be moved to another room if or when necessary.
-A deep console or a tall sideboard can double up as a kitchen island, providing extra cupboard, drawer and surface space, without breaking the bank.
+If you're concerned that a built-in island could take up too much floor space in your kitchen, opt for modular small kitchen island ideas that can be moved to another room if or when necessary.
+A deep console or a tall sideboard can double up as a kitchen island, providing extra cupboard, drawer and surface space, while also working with budget kitchen ideas.

 Look for one you can customise with colours, worktops and handles of your choice to give it a bespoke feel that's unique to you and your home.

-'When factoring in overhang for dining, it's important to ensure you leave enough room between your counters and island for a clear walk space' says Brian McCoy, Head of Kitchens & Appliances at B&Q (opens in new tab).
-'This is typically around 1200mm.'
+'When factoring in overhang for dining, it's important to ensure you leave enough room between your counters and small kitchen island for a clear walk space,' says Brian from B&Q. 'This is typically around 1200mm.'

-'Whichever side you decide to place the overhang, just make sure you are taking note of the flow of your kitchen.
-Think about how you already use the space, doorways, cupboards.
+'Whichever side you decide to place the overhang, just make sure you are taking note of kitchen layouts at play.
+Think about the flow and how you already use the space, doorways, and cupboards.
 Then make your decision based on these factors.'

 It's not necessary to surround your island with seating.
 If you prefer to use the space for storage and need good access to cupboards, a single chair on either side is sufficient.
 This provides a relaxing spot where you can take a break.
 Yet still gives a welcoming feel if a friend drops in for tea.

-'In a neutral kitchen, consider a pop of colour on an island for a contrast that will bring a muted scheme to life,' says Graeme Smith, Head of Retail and Commercial Design at Life Kitchens.
+'In a neutral kitchen, consider a pop of colour on an island for a contrast that will bring a muted scheme to life,' says Graeme from Life Kitchens.
 There are small kitchen paint colours that make a big improvement to the feeling of space so plan carefully before getting out your paintbrush.

 Repeat the colour with other tones in the same palette elsewhere, such as on the fabric for window blinds or with pretty crockery out on display, to give your kitchen character.

-Open shelving gives a more spacious feel than cupboards, so if your kitchen is on the small side an open island will make it feel roomier.
+Open kitchen shelving ideas give a more spacious feel than cupboards, so if your space is on the small side an open island will make it feel roomier.
 This style is best if your priorities are for more worktop space and a breakfast bar.

 The storage space is on display, so think about what you want to store here and how.
 Wicker baskets will add a charming touch and keep things neat and tidy.
 They're great for storing tea towels and table linen too.